B.C. is building more homes, faster

 - Showing location-based permit information through a new dashboard

 Housing development is a multi-stage process.
-You will usually need authorizations from B.C. government, local governments and First Nations.
-All levels of government are working together to simplify this process for you.
+You may need permits from B.C. government, local governments and/or First Nations.
+All levels of government are working together to simplify the permitting process for you.

-There are different authorization requirements at each stage of your project.
-You might need an authorization for a short time — like a Highway Use Permit during construction — or for a longer time — such as a Water Licence to divert surface water.
+There are different requirements at each stage of your project.
+You may need short-term permits during construction or long-term permits, such as a Water Licence to divert surface water.

-Learn about the authorizations you may need from all levels of government
+Learn about the permits you may need from all levels of government

 B.C. government